 In 1995, a EUNIS three-day conference was held in Düsseldorf, hosted by Jan von Knop at Heinrich Heine University.
 It was the first of the annual EUNIS main conferences, called later on EUNIS Congresses.
-These conferences usually take place at the end of June on a hosting university campus.
+These conferences usually take place in June on a hosting university campus.
 This first attempt was immediately successful, with 200 delegates from 25 European countries.
 A number of issues regarding information technology were covered by the presentations.

 In 1996 a second Congress was hosted by Robin McDonough at University of Manchester.
 EUNIS considered at this time that it could not organize a “big” conference each year, so this one was a “small” two-day one.
 Anyway, due to the success, this concept of “small” conferences alternately with a “big” one was abandoned after this one.

 In 1997, the Congress was held on the Grenoble campus, organized by Jean-François Desnos and Yves Epelboin.
 Delegates from 31 countries were attending, among them Central and Eastern Europe countries, including Russia.
 Some speakers from the USA (EDUCAUSE, Gartner Group, several universities), and even from Australia were also present.